StableCredit/docs/docs/overview/4_credit-issuance.md

 # Credit Issuance

 Each Stable Credit Network is also equipped with a `CreditIssuer` contract that is responsible for issuing credit lines to members.
 In its most basic form, the `CreditIssuer` enables addresses with "Operator" access to create new credit lines with supplied credit terms.
 These terms include a credit limit that regulates the max amount of credits a member can mint and a credit period that denotes the expiration of said minted credits.
-However, Credit Terms and underwriting logic should be extended to accommodate more complex network requirements.
+However, Credit Terms and underwriting logic should be extended to accommodate more complex network requirements and specific underwriting processes that network operators choose to include.

 ## Credit Terms